Siakam scores 26 points and Raptors beat Memphis to clinch No. 2 seed in East

+The 26-year-old who's been Toronto's first offensive option this season after losing Kawhi Leonard last summer to free agency, hadn't played up to his potential through the Raptors' first four games of the NBA's restart at Walt Disney World.

+"Obviously a couple games there where you feel like you didn't play as well as you could have. . .
+I had to get a rhythm," Siakam said.
+"Can't get down on yourself, especially when you've done this.
+I always feel like there's going to be periods where things aren't going to go the way that you want, but you've got to continue to play, continue to do what you do and figure it out.
+I've always been able to do that."

 For the fifth consecutive season the Raptors (50-19) have won at least 50 games, after going their first 20 seasons falling short of that mark.
-They improved to 4-1 in the NBA restart in the Walt Disney World bubble after the COVID-19 hiatus.
+They improved to 4-1 in the NBA's restart at Walt Disney World.

+Norman Powell had 16 points, while Kyle Lowry finished with 15 points but nine turnovers.

+"It wasn't very pretty tonight, it was hard work, but it was good defence and timely plays when we needed them and it's a 'W' and it's a 4-1 record in the bubble, and a 50-win season," coach Nick Nurse said.
+"I don't expect Kyle to have nine turnovers very often in a game.
+I think it’s probably just a little bit of an anomaly."

 Dillon Brooks of Mississauga, Ont., had 25 points to top the Grizzlies (33-38), who are trying desperately to hang onto a playoff spot in the jam-packed Western Conference.
 Vancouver-born Brandon Clarke had 16 points, while Valanciunas, who played nearly seven seasons for Toronto, had zero points but 10 rebounds.